 Staying hopeful in a pandemic: a photo essay

-As we near the end of a relentless year, we take a look at how the pandemic affected one group of students.
-As well as having their studies disrupted, many have had to deal with mental health struggles, losing loved ones, family job losses.
+As well as having their studies disrupted, many young people have had to deal with mental health struggles, losing loved ones, family job losses.
 What's remarkable is how they adapt and take control of their situation even when surrounded by so much uncertainty and change.

 During lockdown, I found it really hard to stay within myself because I'm a really social person.
 If it wasn't for my friends, I think I would have struggled a lot more than I did.